-2022 continued to be a difficult economic environment on the global, national and at the local level.
-Businesses were faced with dealing with the Corona Virus pandemic.
+2023 continued to be a difficult economic environment on the global, national and local level.
+Businesses continued to deal with the aftermath of the Corona Virus pandemic.
 Manufacturing continued to be affected due to supply chain issues.
 Locally, most businesses are not growing, whether by circumstance or by choice and the population is stagnant or declining, making growth all the more challenging.
 Furthermore, with an average unemployment rate of 3.9%, existing businesses in all industries are having a difficult time filing job vacancies in Otsego County.
 Commercial lending continued to lag, hampering the access to capital many businesses need for growth and stability.
-The following is a 2022-2020 comparative summary of OCCRC financial statements, showing the change in net position:
+The following is a 2023-2021 comparative summary of OCCRC financial statements, showing the change in net position:

-NET POSITION 2022 2021 2020 Current assets \$ 632,804 \$ 636,379 \$ 641,279 Current liabilities Net position \$ 632,804 \$ 636,379 \$ 641,279
+NET POSITION 2023 2022 2021 Current assets \$ 627,495 \$ 632,804 \$ 636,379 Current liabilities Net position \$ 627,495 \$ 632,804 \$ 636,379